decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

-In this example, the armature is named _shark_skeleton_ and the two animations contained in it are named _bite_ and _swim_.
+In this example, the armature is named _shark_ and the two animations contained in it are named _bite_ and _swim_.

 An animation can be set to loop continuously by setting its `loop` property.
 If `loop:false` then the animation will be called only once when activated.

 The `weight` property allows a single model to carry out multiple animations at once, calculating a weighted average of all the movements involved in the animation.
-The value of `weight` determines how much importance the given animation will be given.
+The value of `weight` determines how much importance the animation will be given in the average.

+The `weight` value of all active animations should add up to 1 at all times.
+If it adds up to less than 1, the weighted average will be referencing the default position of the armature for the remaining part of the calculation.

+For example, in the code example above, if only _shark_swim_ is active with a `weight` of 0.2, then the swiming movements are quite subtle, only 20% of what the animation says it should move.
+The other 80% of what's averaged represents the default position of the armature.

+The `weight` property can be used in interesting ways, for example the `weight` property of _shark_swim_ could be set in proportion to how fast the shark is swimming, so you don't need to create multiple animations for fast and slow swimming.
+You could also change the `weight` value gradually when starting and stoping the animation to give it a more natural transition and avoid jumps from one pose to another.

 ### Free libraries for 3D models